mansour-ahmed/mansour.blog/static/content/posts/gridsome-tutorial/gridsome-tutorial.md

 - best item 2
 ```

-Remember to reload your dev server and afterwards if you navigate to `localhost:8080/the-best-post`, you should see something like this:
+Remember to reload your dev server and then navigate to `localhost:8080/the-best-post`, you should see something like this:

 ![Image of the initial post created.](initial-post.png 'Image of the initial post created.')